[Graham Stringer in the Chair]

 I agree, and I look to the Minister to respond.

 My hon.
 Friend will remember that a year ago she and I both served on a delegation with Members from both sides of the House.
 She is quoting some horrific statistics and powerful testimony, but does she not agree that the terror experienced in military court by the kids who threw stones is often more powerful than the statistics in isolation?
 Sometimes people cannot get a grip on them.
 This debate should not be about the wider geo-political situation, but the wellbeing of children.

 I completely agree.
 That is what I want to focus on: we are talking about children.
 Regardless of the crime that they have or have not committed, they should still be treated with dignity and within the constraints of the law.

 The arrest process and interrogation methods referred to by Dr Carmon were described in great detail in the UK and the UNICEF reports.
 It is deeply disturbing that two years after the release of the UNICEF report that concluded that ill treatment appears to be “widespread, systematic and institutionalised”, the UN agency issued an update that found

 “reports of alleged ill-treatment of children during arrest, transfer, interrogation and detention have not significantly decreased in 2013 and 2014.”

-I thank the hon.
-Lady for securing this debate.
+I thank my hon.
+Friend for securing this debate.
 In the light of what she says, would it not be appropriate for our Government to demand an independent inquiry from the Israeli Government into what is going on?
 That would help everyone.